It's Different for Girls

 "It’s Different for Girls" is a song by Joe Jackson appearing on his 1979 album, I'm the Man.
-The song has since become one of his most successful singles, notably being the highest charting Joe Jackson single in the UK.
+The song has since become one of his most successful singles, being the highest charting Joe Jackson single in the UK.
 Covers have been recorded and released by several artists.

 Background

 "It's Different for Girls" contained lyrics that feature Jackson "deliberately turn[ing] clichés on their head" in that, while originally sounding as if the song would suggest that the male protagonist was looking for sex and his female partner was looking for love, the opposite is revealed to be the case.
 Jackson later said on the song's lyrics:

 It was something that I heard somewhere that struck me as a cliché.
 The sort of thing that someone might say.
 And again, I thought, What could that be about?
 And that maybe the idea was to turn it on its head and have a conversation between a man and a woman and what you'd expect to be the typical roles are reversed.
 So that was the idea of that.